shahab-sarmashghi/RESPECT/README.md

 divergence, then the estimated genome length would be larger than the haploid length, approaching ploidy * haploid length based on the magnitude of heterozygosity.
-Modeling that to estimate heterozygosity and ploidy along with the rest of the parameters are left to a future work.
+Modeling that to estimate heterozygosity and ploidy along with the rest of the parameters should be addressed in future work.

 ## Note on the best range of coverage to run RESPECT
 RESPECT algorithm is designed and optimized to work with low coverage data.